MicrosoftDocs/microsoft-salescopilot-docs/articles/features-d365-users.md

 - Microsoft Teams

 > [!NOTE]
-> Mobile applications are not supported for the limited functionalities.
+> Mobile applications are not supported due to limited functionalities.

 ### Microsoft Outlook

 Limited functionalities in Microsoft Outlook are available through the contextual side pane.
-For information on how to access the side pane, see [Access Copilot for Sales in Outlook](open-app.md#access-copilot-for-sales-in-outlook).
+For information on how to access the side pane, go to [Access Copilot for Sales in Outlook](open-app.md#access-copilot-for-sales-in-outlook).

 The limited functionalities do not depend on the Microsoft 365 Copilot user experience or functionality.
 For an integrated experience that includes Microsoft 365 Copilot and Microsoft Teams meeting recap, you must purchase Copilot for Sales.